-My cheap seconds Harley Benton guitar can testify through more than 100+ recording session than YES….if you are lucky and know what you like.
+My cheap seconds Harley Benton guitar can testify through more than 100+ recording sessions than YES….if you are lucky and know what you like.

-I’m the kind of guitar player that sticks to those 3-4 tones I really like and doesn’t go on tone hunting if I don’t need do.
-Perhaps it’s a flaw, but still I liked it that way.
+I’m the kind of guitar player that sticks to those 3-4 tones I really like and doesn’t go on tone hunting if I don’t need to do it.
+Perhaps it’s a flaw, but still, I liked it that way.
 I find that It keeps more focused on playing and writing melodies rather than hunting for tones.
 Mixing engineers with change (or ruin!) all my tones anyway!

 “If something works – It just works!”

-Or Expressed differently – The fastest way to do something good is probably the best way!
+Or Expressed differently – The fastest way to do something well is probably the best way!

 Do some old guitars have the “mojo”?

-And if that guitar was the one you started with, is a gift or reminder from a dear friend, or the start aligned when you got it on very unusual circumstances, then you can call it than it has the “Mojo”, which in my own language translate.
+And if that guitar was the one you started with, is a gift or reminder from a dear friend, or the stars aligned when you got it in very unusual circumstances, then you can call it than it has the “Mojo”, which in my own language translate.

 “A guitar that makes you want to play more than any other – just that”

-I’m kind of an old school player, it’s easy to tell I guess.
-And it’s weird from a guy who mostly uses plugins and knows almost all them.
+I’m kind of an old-school player, it’s easy to tell I guess.
+And it’s weird from a guy who mostly uses plugins and knows almost all of them.